Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 We could do a GDPR request by directly downloading data via special webpage (at Google this is [TakeOut](http://takeout.google.com) which gives URL + timestamp + deviceid).
 For Chrome mobile and on Desktop (by enabling sync), this gives the browser history on Google Takeout.
 It includes a client_id and a time_usec.
 In-app browser history is available in full chrome app, but does not sync.

-Note that this does not work for all internet companies: Facebook / twitter do not allow analytics to occur on their website (except via their specific tools *Comment Vincent: Can we elaborate here?* ).
-How does this interact with our writing a plugin? *Comment Vincent: Can we elaborate here?*
+Note that this does not work for all internet companies: Facebook / twitter do not allow analytics to occur on their website (except via their specific tools *(Comment by Vincent): Can we elaborate here?* ).
+How does this interact with our writing a plugin? *(Comment by Vincent): Can we elaborate here?*

 Note, again, that Chrome Custom Tabs does not forward its browser history to Google Takeout.
 So, any app using Chrome Custom Tabs will bias our data collection, similar to the previous section.